The Surprising Ways Gender Influences Our Teeth

 Sporting activities also contribute to dental health disparities.
 Men are more inclined to participate in contact sports, raising the likelihood of dental injuries and trauma.
 Such accidents can lead to tooth loss, fractures, and the need for complex dental procedures to restore dental function and aesthetics.

-Customised Dental Care
+Customized Dental Care

 Embracing the Differences for Tailored Dental Care